Bira/octopus-carnival/_posts/2018-04-06-quick-and-dirty-technical-grappling.md

 </figure>
 {:/nomarkdown}

+**2018-04-09 Update**: After receiving some feedback from Douglas Cole, who wrote the original Technical Grappling rules, I've updated this article to better handle people with wildly varying SMs and ST scores.
+I believe the resulting rules can still be considered "Quick and Dirty" :).

 As I mentioned in my [previous post][1], I like the Technical Grappling rules on principle but find them way too detailed for most games in practice.
 Here's my attempt to simplify them into something I can use.